 In his memory and honor, the Rotary Club of San Jose has established the Leigh Weimers Emerging Artists Awards.

 The Leigh Weimers Emerging Artists Awards is a program of the Rotary Club of San Jose.
 It was created with seed funding from the Spirit of San Jose award committee.
-The Spirit of San Jose award was created to recognize individuals for their contributions to and support of the City of San Jose, its economic growth, its arts and its community.
+The Spirit of San Jose award was created to recognize individuals for their contributions to and support of the City of San Jose its economic growth its arts and its community.
 Leigh Weimers was the first recipient of the award.
-Additionally, the program receives funding from Rotary Club members, friends of Leigh Weimers and the John S. and James L. Knight Foundation Endowment of the Silicon Valley Community Foundation.
+The program receives funding from friends of Leigh Weimers and other private individuals and groups.

 The artists come from the following fields: